ash0080/gun.doc.cn/Conflict-Resolution-with-Guns.md

 Before reading this, we recommend you read through this tech talk, which [explains the high level concepts in easy to understand](http://gun.js.org/distributed/matters.html) terms.
 Also, check out the primer on our [CAP Theorem](CAP-Theorem) tradeoffs.

 Finally, for those of you who know of Kyle Kingsbury (Aphyr), here are [some good tweets about us](https://twitter.com/aphyr/status/646302398575587332) from him.
-We are building out our own Jepsen tests with [PANIC](https://github.com/gundb/panic-server), a distributed testing framework.
+We are building out Jepsen tests with [PANIC](https://github.com/gundb/panic-server), our distributed testing framework.

 ## Requirements
 These are the constraints HAM operates under.